 Let’s explore each form of application in detail.

-Taking CBD internally allows the cannabinoids to travel deep within the inflamed tissues.
-This is important with arthritis because the inflammatory processes occur deep within the joint itself — well below structures such as bones and ligaments that slow the absorption of topical cannabis.
+This is effective for arthritis because the inflammatory processes occur deep within the joint itself — well below structures such as bones and ligaments that slow the absorption of topical cannabis.

 The dose of CBD for arthritis can vary depending on the severity of symptoms and the type of arthritis.